samskivert/website/bikeshed/_posts/2015-07-26-auto-destructure-args.md

 heap and throw them away.
 Stick that into an inner loop that's doing math calculations and you've just "abstracted away" 50% of your performance.

 So the abstraction is good, the implementation is bad.
-I would definitely want to use the same abstraction for pattern matching, destructuring assignment and this auto-destructuring of arguments, but I would do it in such a way that it was closer to zero cost.
+I would definitely want to use one abstraction for pattern matching, destructuring assignment and this auto-destructuring of arguments, but I would do it in such a way that it was closer to zero cost.
 Scala already cheats and automatically optimizes this abstraction for its own ADT types (case classes) to dramatically